 Kiva is a nonprofit and makes no money from the loans they facilitate.

-By contributing to the success of an entrepreneurial woman who has overcome obstacles, we discover so much more about our own resiliency, possibility, and potential.
-Each of us has a part to play.
+By contributing to the success of a brave entrepreneurial woman who has overcome obstacles, we discover so much more about our own resiliency, possibility, and potential.

 Together we can make dreams a reality for thousands of women around the world.
-So in honor of International Women’s Day and the power of women, join us at 8WD and give back a dream at Kiva.org/Dreams.
+So in honor of the power and bravery of such women, think about helping a woman’s big dream at Kiva.org/Dreams.

 Sue Faith Levy